-Once a refund is initiated, the customer should see a pending transaction on their bank account for the refunded amount within 1–3 business days.
+Once a refund is initiated, the customer should see a pending transaction on their bank account for the refunded amount within one to three business days.
 This timeline to post the transaction ultimately depends on the card-issuing bank.

-Note: Pending transaction notifications currently apply to payments made with Visa or Mastercard.
-Pending transaction notifications will not apply for payments made with American Express, Discover and other card networks.
+Note: Pending transaction notifications currently apply to payments made with Visa, American Express or Mastercard.
+Pending transaction notifications will not apply for payments made with other card networks.

-Square’s full refund time frame typically takes 2-7 business days.
-Once the refund is processed and sent to your customer’s card issuing bank, it can take another 2-7 business days (depending on the bank’s processing speeds) for the refund to post to the customer’s account.
-In total it can take 9-14 business days for your customer to receive their refund.
+Square’s full refund time frame typically takes two to seven business days.
+Once the refund is processed and sent to your customer’s card issuing bank, it can take another two to seven business days (depending on the bank’s processing speeds) for the refund to post to the customer’s account.
+In total it can take nine to fourteen business days for your customer to receive their refund.